resaba-kaypee/reactjs-bugtracker/README.md

-[x] When logging in as admin it redirects to user dashboard [x] No error prompt when input is "name@gmail" in email field [x] No error prompt when adding issue without input in issue field [x] accepting "space" in issue field
+[x] When logging in as admin it redirects to user dashboard [x] No error prompt when input is "name@gmail" in email field [x] No error prompt when adding issue without input in issue field [x] accepting "blank" in issue field
 [x] edit and delete button field should be disabled once issue is closed [x] when adding issue, close option in status should be status* [x] fixed when updating issue with the current user is not updating the db